CERT-SOC-Dusseldorf

 Format: Roundtable where each company gets to have a slot for a presentation with or without slides.
 Slides prepared are not shared afterwards with participants.

-TBC - 5-10 minutes per participants to talk about incidents
+TBC - 10+ minutes per participant to talk about incidents:

 Closing Session